-The NZeTA variant of the visa is the most applied for visa type for tourists and has a validity term of two years.
-Coronavirus has resulted in the visa no longer being useable at this time.
-Strictly speaking the validity has not expired however, and the visa can be used as normal as soon as the danger of coronavirus has passed.
-If you possess a valid NZeTA and plan to travel in a year’s time, you like won’t need to apply for a new one.
+The NZeTA variant of the visa is the most applied for visa type for tourists and business travellers and has a validity term of two years.
+Covid-19 has resulted in the visa no longer being usable at this time.
+Strictly speaking the validity has not expired, however, and the visa can in all likelihood be used as normal as soon as the dangers of coronavirus have passed.
+If the validity of the NZeTA expires while the borders are closed, a new visa has to be applied for once the borders open again.
+If you possess a valid NZeTA and plan to travel in a year’s time, you likely will not need to apply for a new one.

 When will the coronavirus limitations be lifted?